FAQ

 Is cancheck official?
 Is it run by the Singapore government?

-No. cancheck is an independent tool, not affiliated with or endorsed by the Singapore government.
-It is free to use and built to help residents navigate the assistance landscape more easily.
-All scheme data is sourced from official government and VWO websites and audited regularly.
+No. cancheck is independent.
+It is not affiliated with or endorsed by the Singapore government.
+It is free to use and built to help residents find the right assistance faster.
+All scheme data comes from official government and VWO websites and is audited regularly.

 Is cancheck free?